pivotal/docs-tap/scst-scan/install-snyk-integration.hbs.md

 # Install Snyk Scanner (Beta)

-This document describes  prerequisites to installing Supply Chain Security Tools - Scan (Snyk Scanner) from the Tanzu Application Platform package repository.
+This document describes  requisites to installing Supply Chain Security Tools - Scan (Snyk Scanner) from the Tanzu Application Platform package repository.

 >**Note:** Snyk's image scanning capability is in beta.
 Snyk might only return a partial list of CVEs when scanning Buildpack images.

-## <a id="prerecs"></a> Prerequisites
+## <a id="recs"></a> Requisites

-Before following the steps for [Installing Scannings for Supply Chain Tools - Scan](install-scanners.hbs.md) to install the Snyk Scanner:
+Before following the steps for [Installing Scanners for Supply Chain Security Tools - Scan](install-scanners.hbs.md) to install the Snyk Scanner:

 1. Obtain a Snyk API Token from the [Snyk Docs](https://docs.snyk.io/snyk-cli/authenticate-the-cli-with-your-account).